anishpimple/Cloudformation-CA1-Project/README.md

 Common issues and solutions:

-- SSH Connection Problems: Make sure the SSH key has the correct permissions (chmod 600) and the security group allows SSH traffic.
 - Docker Container Not Starting: Check Docker logs with `docker logs my-flask-app`.
 - Website Not Accessible: Verify that port 80 is open in the security group.
 - GitHub Actions Failures: Check the workflow logs for detailed error messages.